BDomzal/magnetstein/README.md

 To be able to use the software provided in this repository, you will need to have a working Python3 distribution installed on your computer.

-To use magnetstein, clone this repository.
+To use Magnetstein, clone this repository.
 In the commandline, this can be done by typing:

 ```
 git clone https://github.com/BDomzal/magnetstein.git